Farmer Justina Gutierrez Munos planting saplings to reforest her land in Nicaragua as part of Taking Root’s carbon project.

 “We finalized our partnership in September 2019,” adds Pawlik.
 “As a partner, we’ve offset for the whole organization,” meaning both the roastery and the cafés.

-Meanwhile, Driftaway chose to collaborate with Cool Effect to offset its carbon footprint.
-“The [Peru Alto Mayo Protected Forest] project that we chose for our offsets is one that will help with carbon absorption and releasing oxygen, but it is close to our coffee hearts since it trains over 600 families to improve coffee yields,” says Mody.
+Meanwhile, Driftaway collaborated with Cool Effect to offset its carbon footprint.
+“The [Peru Alto Mayo Protected Forest] project that we chose for our offsets will help with carbon absorption and releasing oxygen, but it is close to our coffee hearts since it trains over 600 families to improve coffee yields,” says Mody.

 View this post on Instagram